rusthero/version-checker/README.md

     versionChecker.ifOutdatedVersion(currentVersion, version -> System.out.println("README file is outdated!"));
 }
 ```
-Check [tests](https://github.com/rusthero/version-checker/tree/main/src/test/java/dev/rusthero/versionchecker) or [JavaDoc](https://rusthero.dev/javadocs/version-checker/1.1.0) for more information on how to use Version Checker.
+See [tests](https://github.com/rusthero/version-checker/tree/main/src/test/java/dev/rusthero/versionchecker) and [JavaDoc](https://rusthero.dev/javadocs/version-checker/1.1.0) for more information on how to use Version Checker.

 ## Artifacts
 To use Version Checker, add my repository and the dependency.